-For a recreational SCUBA diver, the blue hole in Belize is one of the deepest dives available.
+For a recreational SCUBA diver, the Great Blue Hole in Belize is one of the deepest dives available.
 The water is clear, warm enough to avoid a wet suit, and is packed with colorful fish and rather harmless reef sharks.

-The blue hole is a sinkhole in the middle of the ocean that filled in with water after the last ice age.
+The Great Blue Hole is a sinkhole in the middle of the ocean that filled in with water after the last ice age.
 It is over 400 feet deep (though you won’t go much farther than 130 feet) and draws visitors in with its massive stalactites that are as old as 153,000 years.

-Most blue hole dives in Belize include two additional coral wall dives in the Lighthouse Atoll that are almost more spectacular than the blue hole itself.
+Most Great Blue Hole dives in Belize include two additional coral wall dives in the Lighthouse Reef Atoll that are almost more spectacular than the Great Blue Hole itself.
 This is consistently rated one of the top dives in the world.

-So, you want to dive the blue hole, but you’re not sure how to go about it?
+So, you want to dive the Great Blue Hole, but you’re not sure how to go about it?

 Just do this:

 If you plan to spend a few days in the cayes, and I can’t fathom a reason why you shouldn’t, make plans for your blue hole dive from day one.
 Belize is laid back and specific planning simply doesn’t happen here.
 Boats don’t take off unless they are fully booked, meaning you might think you have a trip planned that could end up cancelled.
-If you want to make sure you get to do this dive, give yourself a few days in the cayes, and make it a priority from day one.
+So, if you plan to spend a few days in the cayes, and I can’t fathom a reason why you shouldn’t, make plans for your Great Blue Hole dive from day one.

 Choose Your Tour Operator

-Some tour companies want divers to have a certain number of dives on their log books before they’re willing to take them to the blue hole.
-Since the blue hole was only my third dive, I could not choose one of these companies.
+Some tour companies want divers to have a certain number of dives on their log books before they’re willing to take them to the Great Blue Hole.
+Since the Great Blue Hole was only my third dive, I could not choose one of these companies.